mrkn/ar-with-arrow-poc/article/README.md

 ## Conclusion

 The proof-of-concept optimization of `pluck` method using Apache Arrow is demonstrated.
 Memory and computation time consumptions are compared to the original version of `pluck` method.
 The result illustrates the optimized version is highly efficient in the memory consumption, and slightly efficient in the computation time consumption.

+Apache Arrow community has a plan to add the new protocols in the major RDBMS, such as MySQL and PostgreSQL, that returns the query result in Arrow format.
+We can get rid of the conversion phase from the query result to RecordBatch after such protocols will get production ready.
+It should reduce both the memory consumption and the computation time.